gcallah/JohnGray/papers/garrard.md

 expect societies to accept 'the truth of value pluralism,' which he regards as the only realistic foundation for political life.
-He welcomes a 'renaissance of particularisms, ethnic and religious,' wants to 'share the earth with radically different cultures' and preserve 'traditional communities and cultural forms,' all of which are antithetical to the universal civilization that Gray argues is the final goal of the Enlightenment Project.
+He welcomes a 'renaissance of particularisms, ethnic and religious,' wants to 'share the earth with radically different cultures,' and preserve 'traditional communities and cultural forms,' all of which are antithetical to the universal civilization that Gray argues is the final goal of the Enlightenment Project.
 But does he really believe that most of these traditional, non-liberal cultures would endorse value pluralism?

-He accuses liberalism of a lack of realism, a dangerously utopian idealism, but there is a clear lack of realism here in Gray's apparent expectation that non-Western cultures would embrace value pluralism any more than Western cultures have.
+Gray accuses liberalism of a dangerously utopian idealism, but there is a clear lack of realism here in his apparent expectation that non-Western cultures might embrace value pluralism any more than Western cultures have.
+He has already ruled out as unacceptable 'projects of cultural fundamentalism' found in some reactionary anti-modernists.
+So Gray presumably wants all cultures to reject such fundamentalism in favour of value pluralism while still retaining their 'traditional communities and cultural forms.'
+If this really is his hope, then it seems like little more than a fantasy.
+But his very vague and seemingly unserious comments on all this strongly hint that's just how he sees it---as a fantasy.
+But if he is serious and if it did somehow come about, then the world would be a plurality of pluralists and not a plurality of monists.
+In that case it's hardly likely to contain 'radically different cultures.'
+Such a world would probably look quite similar to the liberal hegemony he claims we have now, albeit with a Rortian rather than a Rawlsian hue.

 There is also a dearth of realism in Gray's requirement that the West just 'give up' its most fundamental assumptions about itself and the world that he claims have underpinned and legitimized its outlook for millennia.
 It is not clear what it even means to do so.
-Nor is it apparent if he intends the West to give up all of science, or just selected parts of it.
+Nor is it apparent if he intends the West to 'give up' all of science, or just selected parts of it.
 If the latter, how would that be possible without retaining the universalist assumptions and methods on which those parts are based?
 If the former, then would Gray really want to throw out all